mochi-hpc/mochi-quintain/README.md

 mochi-quintain is a microservice (i.e., a Mochi provider) that responds to parameterized RPCs to generate synthetic concurrent server load.

-NOTE: As of June 2024, Quintain requires that bedrock be built with SSG support (`+ssg` in Spack).
-In the future it will be updated to support Flock.

 ## Provider
 The provider portion of mochi-quintain can be started with bedrock.